-If the Company is unable to raise capital when needed or on acceptable terms, refinance or restructure its existing Credit Agreement or if it is unable to procure collaboration arrangements to advance its programs, the Company would be forced to discontinue some of its operations or develop and implement a plan, beyond its Reprioritization initiatives, to further extend payables, reduce overhead, scale back or cease some or all of its revised operating plan until sufficient additional capital is raised to support further operations.
+If the Company is unable to raise capital when needed or on acceptable terms, refinance or restructure its existing Credit Agreement or if it is unable to procure collaboration arrangements to advance its programs, the Company would evaluate alternative strategies or initiatives regarding the Company's future.
+These options are not limited to but could include plans to discontinue some of its operations or develop and implement a plan, beyond its Reprioritization initiatives, to further extend payables, reduce overhead, scale back or cease some or all of its revised operating plan until sufficient additional capital is raised to support further operations.